Xt-Editor/Xt-Editor-Xt-Core/README.md

 ### Dissatisfaction with the current options

-I've tried a lot of tools for text editing: Eclipse, IntelliJ Emacs, {Neo}vim and Atom.
+I've tried a lot of tools for text editing: Eclipse, IDEA, GNU Emacs, Neovim, Vim, nano and yes, even Atom.

 I never felt that I could get the **most** out of these editors, which made using them a sub-par experience.
 The only editor I did get the